 How is agoraphobia diagnosed?

-Your caregiver will ask about your symptoms and when they began.
+Your healthcare provider will ask about your symptoms and when they began.
 He or she will ask what triggers your panic and if fear limits your daily activities.
 He or she will also ask about your medical history and if any family members have a similar condition.
 Your provider may ask about your past and present alcohol or drug use.

 How is agoraphobia treated?

 - Medicines: Antidepressant and antianxiety medicines can help control your symptoms.

-- Therapies: Your caregiver may recommend cognitive behavior therapy (CBT).
+- Therapies: Your healthcare provider may recommend cognitive behavior therapy (CBT).
 This therapy helps you understand your condition and find ways to control your fear.
 You learn which thoughts bring anxiety, and how to change them and work through them.

 - Cope with anxiety in a healthy way.
 Do not drink alcohol, use drugs, or smoke cigarettes to control your anxiety.
 Practice the other ways you have learned to cope during therapy.
 Bring someone you trust when you face your fears if this will help you cope.

 - Keep a diary.
 Write down how you feel during certain situations.
 You can include what you did to cope with your fear.
-The diary will help you and your caregiver see if you have less anxiety over time.
-Take your diary with you every time you visit your caregiver.
+The diary will help you and your healthcare provider see if you have less anxiety over time.
+Take your diary with you every time you visit your healthcare provider.